SachaVanleene/AIProof/README.md

   - Utiliser une FSM correct et un code driven (skip for now car pas le main focus)
 - Visual Detection YSstem :
   - Working
+  - Need to check distance and raycast to check if we do not collide with other things meaning we dont see through wall
 - General :
   - Clean le code et restructure avec Steering